mwildehahn/pydantic-ai-gepa/docs/gepa.md

 3. Evaluate with capture_traces=True
 4. Skip if no trajectories or all perfect
 5. Select components to update (module_selector)
+   - If module_selector == "reflection": the reflection agent selects components via tools (and can activate skills on demand)
 6. Build reflective dataset (adapter.make_reflective_dataset)
 7. Propose new texts:
    - If adapter.propose_new_texts: use it